- The Invention of Glory: Afonso V and the Pastrana Tapestries

 On December 18 Barbara von Barghahn, professor of art history at The George Washington University, presented the lecture "Introduction to the Exhibition—The Invention of Glory: Afonso V and the Pastrana Tapestries."
 Julia Burke, senior conservator and head of the department of textile conservation, and Diane Arkin, lecturer, National Gallery of Art, presented "Conversations with Conservators and Educators" in the exhibition galleries in November and December.

-Organization: Organized by the National Gallery of Art, Washington, and the Fundación Carlos de Amberes, Madrid, in association with the Embassy of Spain, the Spain-USA Foundation, and the Embassy of Portugal and with the cooperation of the Embassy of Belgium and the Embassy of Morocco in Washington, DC, as well as the Diocese of Sigüenza-Guadalajara and Church of Our Lady of the Assumption, Pastrana, Spain.
+Organization: The exhibition was organized by the National Gallery of Art, Washington, and the Fundación Carlos de Amberes, Madrid, in association with the Embassy of Spain, the Spain-USA Foundation, and the Embassy of Portugal, and with the cooperation of the Embassy of Belgium and the Embassy of Morocco in Washington, DC, as well as the Diocese of Sigüenza-Guadalajara and Church of Our Lady of the Assumption, Pastrana, Spain.